We’re not giving away any of our precious water

 I have been in Montana elk hunting for the past two weeks.
-When I returned, I read in the St. Helena Star that Hall Winery was suing the City over water to their new trailer park.
-I recall years ago when the Halls threw out about 12 low income families who work in and around St. Helena.
+When I returned, I read in the newspaper that Hall Winery was suing the city of St. Helena over water to their new trailer park.
+I recall years ago when the Halls threw out about 12 low-income families who work in and around St. Helena.
 They did this because the trailer park was a blight to their prestigious winery and Bunny Rabbit.
 Some of Halls' tenants sued the Halls, but it was settled out of court and the terms were never disclosed.
 That was a few years ago.

 Now, they finally want to donate two acres behind Dean & DeLuca for farmworker housing.
 This should have been done years ago.
 The area behind Dean & DeLuca has septic and environmental issues.
 Also, it is next to Hall Winery's sewer ponds, a wonderful location.